Music Chords

 Commonly used 7th Chords:

-Seventh chords are 4 note chords (tetrads) consisting of the 1st, 3rd, 5th and 7th notes of a major scale.
-These music chords are formed by adding a fourth note to a triad (3 note chord), at an interval of a 3rd above the 5th of the chord.
-This creates the interval of a seventh above the root of the chord.
+Seventh chords, or tetrads, are four-note chords that include the 1st, 3rd, 5th, and 7th notes of a scale.
+They are formed by adding a fourth note to a triad (a three-note chord).
+This additional note is a third above the fifth of the triad, creating an interval of a seventh above the root of the chord.

 Chord Type 3rd Interval 5th Interval 7th Interval Chord Notes